AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 ![](././images/api-authentication/generate-jwt.png)

-In the textbox provided under **[!UICONTROL Generate custom JWT]**, paste the contenta of the private key that you previously generated when adding the Platform API to your service account.
+In the textbox provided under **[!UICONTROL Generate custom JWT]**, paste the contents of the private key that you previously generated when adding the Platform API to your service account.
 Then, select **[!UICONTROL Generate Token]**.

 ![](././images/api-authentication/paste-key.png)